-Employment specialists make employer contacts aimed at making a good Rating: 4 job match based on clients' preferences (relating to what each person enjoys and their personal goals) and needs (including experience, ability, symptomatology, health, etc.) rather than the job market (i.e., those jobs that are readily available).
+Events and the state of the second se Detines 4 Employment specialists make employer contacts aimed at making a good Rating: 4 job match based on clients' preferences (relating to what each person enjoys and their personal goals) and needs (including experience, ability, symptomatology, health, etc.) rather than the job market (i.e., those jobs that are readily available).
 An individualized job search plan is developed and updated with information from the vocational assessment/profile form and new job/educational experiences.

-Sources of Information: Employment specialist interviews, client interviews, client record reviews, mental health practitioner interviews, observation of vocational unit meetings, Vocational Rehabilitation counselor interview(s), family interviews
+Sources of Information: IPS specialist interviews, client interviews, client record reviews, mental health practitioner interviews, observation of vocational unit meetings, Vocational Rehabilitation counselor interview(s), family interviews

-Comments: In some situations, employment specialists were able to help people with very specific job preferences such as a job within walking distance of a person's home and a job that was less than 15 hours per week.
+Comments: In some situations, IPS specialists were able to help people with very specific job preferences such as a job within walking distance of a person's home and a job that was less than 15 hours per week.
 These were excellent examples of individualized job searches.
 In a few cases, clients were encouraged to take jobs that were readily available.
 One client record indicated that because a person had a felony, she was encouraged to take a job at a factory that had hired others from the IPS program in the past.
-A client interviewed said that he had been encouraged to accept a job at a department store that regularly works with the program, "My employment specialist said that jobs are hard to find."
+A client interviewed said that he had been encouraged to accept a job at a department store that regularly works with the program, "My IPS specialist said that jobs are hard to find."